experimentboy/Employee-Churn/README.md

 ²: TPOT is a Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming.

-Using deep learning approach and SMOTE³, the standard tabular leaner (FastAI) demonstrate supremacy at the 2nd epoch with perfect accuracy score (1.0).
+Using deep learning approach and SMOTE³, my standard tabular leaner (FastAI) demonstrate supremacy at the 2nd epoch with perfect accuracy score (1.0).

 ³SMOTE - Synthetic Minority Over-sampling Technique as presented in https://imbalanced-learn.org/

-ALl 3 kernels of this experiment run on CPU (GPU is faster for part 3).
+ALl 3 kernels of this experiment can run on CPU (GPU is faster for part 3).

 ## Related work: